cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 Eventually, all files have uploaded and the push succeeds.
 This is less likely to work if your app has many _small_ files.

-### <a id='upload'></a>App fails to upload ###
+### <a id='upload'></a>App Too Large ###

-A cf push can fail during upload when the app is too large or requests excessive memory.
+If your application is too large, you may receive one of the following error messages on `cf push`:

-Symptoms can include a "413 Request Entity Too Large" error or a message that states "You have exceeded your organization's memory limit."
+* 413 Request Entity Too Large
+* You have exceeded your organization's memory limit

 If this happens, do the following.

 **Make sure your org has enough memory for all instances of your app.**
-Use `cf orgs` to see the names of your orgs and `cf org <org_name>` to see the memory allotted to the org where you are deploying.
+You will not be able to use more memory than is allocated for your organization.
+To see the memory quota for your org, use `cf org ORG_NAME`.

+Your total memory usage is the sum of the memory used by all applications in all spaces within the org.
+Each application's memory usage is the memory allocated to it multiplied by the number of instances.
+To see the memory usage of all the apps in a space, use `cf apps`.

-**Make sure your app is not too large.**
+**Make sure your application is less than 1GB.**
 By default cf will push all the contents of the current working directory.
 To reduce the number of bits you are pushing, make sure you are pushing just your application's directory, and remove unneeded files or